-- Required Sediment and Erosion Control Measures/stockpile management as per Managing Urban Stormwater: Soils and Construction (Landcom, 2004) - The Blue Book. - Noise control measures and hours of operation. - Air quality control measures (including dust management). - Water management (including maintaining/monitoring water quality in nearby dams/waterways). - Measures to mitigate impacts to areas of retained native vegetation. - Measures to prevent the spread of priority and environmental weeds including African Love Grass and other weed species, including spread via machinery movements both within the development site and offsite via the relocation of fill material including top soil. - Details of required preclearance and clearance surveys. - Hazardous material management protocols (ie. fuel etc) addressing storage, use, refulling etc - Details of how fill will be stored on site (ie. proposed number of piles, proposed location of piles, sedimentation and erosion control treatment measures, and an estimate of how long the fill will be stockpiled, inspection and monitoring requirements). - Incident and emergency response protocols. - Competence, training and awareness procedures (ie. Environmental inductions, Toolbox talks, training and awareness). - Roles and responsibilities for implementing, monitoring and reviewing CEMP requirements. - An overview of relevant environmental management documentation.
+- Required Sediment and Erosion Control Measures/stockpile management as per Managing Urban Stormwater: Soils and Construction (Landcom, 2004) - The Blue Book. - Noise control measures and hours of operation. - Air quality control measures (including dust management). - Measures to reduce impacts of light pollution - Water management (including maintaining/monitoring water quality in nearby dams/waterways). - Measures to mitigate impacts to areas of retained native vegetation. - Measures to prevent the spread of priority and environmental weeds including African Love Grass and other weed species, including spread via machinery movements both within the development site and offsite via the relocation of fill material including top soil.
+Measures to prevent the spread of phytophthora are also to be implemented (ie. machinery is to be cleaned prior to entering the site, and must not move off the site and back on again from elsewhere to avoid the risk of contamination). - The requirements and recommendations of relevant documentation submitted with the subject development proposal. - · Details of required preclearance and clearance surveys. - Hazardous material management protocols (ie. fuel etc.) addressing storage, use, refuelling etc. - Details of how fill will be stored on site (i.e. proposed number of piles, proposed location of piles, sedimentation and erosion control treatment measures, and an estimate of how long the fill will be stockpiled, inspection and monitoring requirements). - Specific details of how the temporary drainage line will be constructed to ensure that areas outside of the approved development footprint are not impacted. - Requirements of the EBSF Soil Translocation Plan - · Incident and emergency response protocols. - Competence, training and awareness procedures (i.e. Environmental inductions, Toolbox talks, training and awareness). - Roles and responsibilities for implementing, monitoring and reviewing CEMP requirements. - An overview of relevant environmental management documentation.

-- Waste Management Procedures in accordance with the submitted Waste Management Plan - Inspection, monitoring and auditing requirements for all environmental controls and adaptive management to ensure environmental mitigation measures remain effective. - · Community Consultation and Liaison.
+- Waste Management Procedures in accordance with the submitted Waste Management Plan. - Inspection, monitoring and auditing requirements for all environmental controls and adaptive management to ensure environmental mitigation measures remain effective. - Community Consultation and Liaison.